markatou/Partial-APSI/README.md

 In this respository, you will find implementations and tests for three protocols:

 1. The Authorized Private Set Intersection (APSI) protocol from Falzon and Markatou (PoPETS 2025)
-2. The Parital-APSI protocol from Falzon and Markatou (PoPETS 2025)
+2. The Partial-APSI protocol from Falzon and Markatou (PoPETS 2025)
 3. The APSI protocol from De Cristofaro and Tsudik (Financial Crypto 2010)

 The third protocol is re-implemented for comparison.